|

 Course Contents | ||

-Introduction to corrosion, basic principles of corrosion, polarization and types, Galvanic and crevice corrosion, high temperature corrosion, case studies in cathodic protection.
-Oxidation; thermodynamics of oxidation, kinetics of oxidation, examination of oxides.
-Electrochemical corrosion; definition of anode and cathode, galvanic cells, types of anodic dissolution polarization, devices used in corrosion tests.
-Passivity.
-Types of corrosion affected by mechanical factors; stress corrosion, hydrogen embrittlement, fatigue corrosion, other forms of corrosion.
-Protection from corrosion; classification of protectors, cathodic protection, anodic protection, surface preparation and protective coatings, points to be considered during design for protection from corrosion, corrosion and cleaning techniques in steam boilers, corrosion in heat exchangers. | ||
+Introduction to corrosion: fundamentals of corrosion, polarization and its types, galvanic and crevice corrosion, high-temperature corrosion.
+Oxidation: thermodynamics of oxidation, kinetics of oxidation, and examination of oxides.
+Electrochemical corrosion: definition of anode and cathode, galvanic cells, types of anodic dissolution polarization, and corrosion test apparatus.
+Passivity: types of corrosion affected by mechanical factors: stress corrosion, hydrogen embrittlement, fatigue corrosion, and other forms of corrosion.
+Corrosion protection: classification of inhibitors, cathodic protection, anodic protection, surface preparation, and protective coatings.
+This course covers the design considerations for corrosion protection. | ||

 Weekly Course Content | ||